 Travel times are expected to be reduced by 2.5 hours when the entire upgrade is complete.
-Light vehicles are currently saving an average of around 95 minutes and heavy vehicles are saving an average of 105 minutes.
+Both light and heavy vehicles are currently saving around 2 hours.
 These faster travel times will reduce operating costs for freight operators.

 Since the commencement of the Pacific Highway upgrade in 1996, fatal crashes have almost halved, down from the mid 40s to about 20 annually in recent years.
-It is anticipated that the completion of current and future projects will continue to improve safety, further reducing the number of fatal and casualty crashes on the highway.
+It is anticipated that future upgrades will continue to improve safety, further reducing the number of fatal and casualty crashes on the highway.

 The Pacific Highway upgrade will improve the amenity of many townships currently along the route.
 The upgrade will result in the highway bypassing many major towns, which will reduce noise, pollution and traffic and improve safety in these townships.

-The Australian Government has committed $5.64 billion from 2013-14 towards the completion of the Pacific Highway upgrade by 2020.
+The Australian Government has committed $5.64 billion from 2013-14 towards the completion of the Pacific Highway upgrade.

-Currently, 493 kilometres, or 75 per cent, of the Pacific Highway between Hexham and the Queensland border is a four-lane divided road.
-All remaining sections of the upgrade are in planning or under construction.
+Currently, 520 kilometres, or almost 80 per cent, of the Pacific Highway between Hexham and the Queensland border is a four-lane divided road.
+All remaining sections of the upgrade are underway.